 In honor of Father’s Day, I want to recirculate my original Men’s Health article — with some updates.
 This article is dedicated to all of the special men in your life.

 You may have seen this article last year, around this time — some things have changed!
-My baby, Dimitry, is now a one year old.
+My baby, Dimitry, is now a two year old.
 I can’t believe this tiny little baby boy will one day be a man!

 It may not come as a surprise to you to hear that thyroid disease affects women more frequently than men.
-After all, statistics state that five to eight women are diagnosed with Hashimoto’s thyroiditis for every man who is diagnosed.
+After all, statistics state that five to eight women are diagnosed with Hashimoto’s thyroiditis, for every man who is diagnosed.

 Hormones are thought to play a role in the development of Hashimoto’s, but I also think there are numerous other reasons why women may be more frequently affected.
 (I’ve written an entire article about my Safety Theory that explains why women have more thyroid disease.)